socketcan-rs/socketcan-rs/README.md

 Version 2.0 is finally released!

+...and the next version is already underway to add async/await with support for _tokio, async-std_, and _smol_.
+To get started we have already merged the [tokio-socketcan](https://github.com/oefd/tokio-socketcan) crate into this one and started on `async-io`.

+## Unreleased Features in this Branch

+- All of [tokio-socketcan](https://github.com/oefd/tokio-socketcan) has been merged into this crate and will be available with an `async-tokio` build feature.
+- [#41](https://github.com/socketcan-rs/socketcan-rs/pull/41) Added initial support for `async-io` for use with `async-std` and `smol`
+- Made 'CanAddr' pulic and added functions to help interact with low-level sockaddr types.
+Sockets can now be opened with an address.

 ## What's New in v2.0

 The v2.0 release is a fairly large rewrite of the library and adds the following features: